Over my 10 years of blogging, I’ve gone through more than my fair share of WordPress themes and page editors.

 You can choose which headings to use as sections (H2 as main and H3 as sub categories for instance).

-I set this to show my H2s as main chapters and H3s as sub chapters.
+I usually set this to show my H2s as main chapters and H3s as sub chapters, but you can fully customize what it shows over in the left-hand toolbar.

 #5 Canned Templates